Glossary

 Tags: Glossary

-A computer industry term referring to the act of sending identical and irrelevant postings to many different newsgroups or mailing lists.
+A computer industry term refers to the act of sending identical and irrelevant postings to many different newsgroups or mailing lists.
 Usually, this posting is something that has nothing to do with the particular topic of a newsgroup or is of no real interest to the person on the mailing list.

 What is Spam?